department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-reopened">Reopened Claim—a claim providing new evidence to support a disability claim that was denied at least 1 year ago</button>
 <div id="claim-reopened" class="usa-accordion-content">

-You'll need to submit new evidence that we've never considered before and that's related to the issue you're claiming.
+You'll need to submit new evidence that we've never reviewed before and that's related to the issue you're claiming.

 </div>
 </li>